Topromm/gif-to-ascii-svg/README.md

 ---

+## 3. Create a URL for the GIF
+The next tool we will be using will need the GIF in a URL format to convert it to ASCII art.
+Personally, I uploaded my GIF to Giphy, I make it fast and easy using a tool like [ShareX](https://getsharex.com/)

+In a pinch, you could also share the GIF to yourself on Discord, and copy the GIF link from there.

+---

-## 3. Convert the GIF into ASCII frames
+## 4. Convert the GIF into ASCII frames
 Use: https://asciigif.com/ (shoutout to [JayRichh](https://github.com/JayRichh/ascii) for creating the website)

 Choose "ASCII text" as the output format